McLaren GT

-The McLaren GT is a sports car designed and manufactured by British automobile manufacturer McLaren Automotive.
-It is the company's first dedicated grand tourer and is based on the same platform underpinning the 720S with the addition of a carbon fibre rear deck to house a glazed tailgate creating significantly greater storage capacity.
+The McLaren GT is a two seat grand tourer designed and manufactured by the British automobile manufacturer McLaren Automotive.
+It is the company's first dedicated grand tourer and is based on the same platform underpinning the 720S with the addition of a carbon fibre rear deck topped by a glazed tailgate creating significantly greater storage capacity.

 The GT was first announced at the 2019 Geneva Motor Show, but full details of the car were not released until May 15 of the same year.

 Specifications

 Engine

 The GT features a new variation of the 3994 cc twin-turbocharged M840T V8 engine found in the 720S.
 Having a new dedicated codename of M840TE, the new engine has smaller turbochargers that deliver lower peak performance than its Super Series variant but greater low RPM-performance and responsiveness.
 The GT has a rated power output of 620 PS at 7,000 rpm, and the maximum torque is 465 lbft at 5,500 rpm.